Pistons beat Knicks 106-103 in Game 5 to stay alive in first-round series

 But the Pistons seem comfortable in New York, where they were 2-0 in the regular season and now 2-1 in this series, including their Game 2 victory that snapped their 15-game postseason losing streak, the longest in NBA history.

-OG Anunoby scored 19 points for the Knicks, who were trying to reach the Eastern Conference semifinals for the third straight season.
+OG Anunoby scored 19 points for the Knicks, who were trying to reach the Eastern Conference semifinals for the third straight season but never fully recovered from a poor start.
 Karl-Anthony Towns and Mikal Bridges each had 17, but Jalen Brunson had his worst game of the postseason with 16 points on 4-for-16 shooting.

+"We just put ourselves in a deficit early," Towns said.
+"All series we've been fighting back."

 The game was tied at 95 before Jalen Duren made consecutive baskets and Cunningham scored for a six-point lead.
 The Pistons got a good break when Brunson and Josh Hart both left the game with injuries with 2:57 remaining and play went on for a while without a stoppage when they were ready to return.
 By the time they could, there were only 27 seconds left.